rorre/pbp_django_auth/README.md

       @override
       Widget build(BuildContext context) {
         final request = context.watch<CookieRequest>();
-        return <THE REST OF YOUR WIDGET HERE>;
+        // The rest of ypur widgets are down below
+        ...
       }
     }
     ```

-- To log in using the library, use the request.login(url, data) method:
+3. To log in using the package, use the `request.login(url, data)` method.

     ```dart
       // 'username' and 'password' should be the values of the user login form.